-Set meals are very popular, particularly at lunch time and most restaurants offer set meals of some kind.
-Typically a set meal includes rice, pickles, soup and some kind of main dish of fish, seafood, vegetables or meat.
-With lots of food and cheap prices the teishoku dining option is a great introduction for foreigners.
+Set meals are very popular, particularly at lunch time, and most restaurants offer set meals of some kind.
+Typically, a set meal includes rice, pickles, soup and a main dish of fish, seafood, vegetables or meat.
+With lots of food and cheap prices the teishoku dining option is a great introduction to everyday Japanese food.

-Some of the better restaurants offer ‘kaiseki’ a traditional Japanese course meal.
-The preparation of kaiseki is considered an art form requiring a careful balance of taste, texture, appearance and colour using only fresh seasonal ingredients.
+Some of the better restaurants offer kaiseki – a traditional Japanese tasting menu.
+The preparation of kaiseki is considered an art form requiring a careful balance of taste, texture, appearance and colour, using only fresh seasonal ingredients.
 Expect exquisite presentation, and higher than average prices.

-Crispy, tasty, healthy and cheap, tempura is one of the most popular dishes in Japan.
-Prawns, fish, squid, vegetables or tofu are lightly battered and quickly deep-fried to prevent the loss of nutritious vitamins and minerals.
+Crispy, tasty, somewhat healthy and cheap, tempura is one of the most popular dishes in Japan.
+Your choice of prawns, fish, squid, vegetables or tofu are lightly battered and quickly deep-fried to prevent the loss of nutritious vitamins and minerals.
 Tempura may be served on its own, but is often presented on top of noodles or rice, with a variety of dipping sauces.

 Noodles are a delicious and cheap alternative to a rice-based meal.
-Made from buckwheat flour Soba noodles have a greyish colour and are served hot with broth or cold with a dipping sauce.
-Udon are traditional thick, wheat noodles that are served hot or cold with soy or fish soup.
+Made from buckwheat flour, soba noodles have a greyish colour and are served hot with broth or cold with a dipping sauce.
+Udon are thick wheat noodles that are served hot or cold with soy or fish soup.

 Many noodle shops operate a vending machine system.
 Simply buy a ticket at the vending machine when you enter.
 Choose your noodle preference; hot or cold, thick or thin, choose the serving size and your preferred topping.
 Hand the receipt to the chef or staff who will prepare it on the spot.
 Find a place to sit or stand and enjoy slurping your noodles along with everyone else.

-Once the batter has cooked the okonomiyaki is topped with a rich brown sauce, mayonnaise and dried bonito flakes.
-Typically each person in the group orders their own okonomiyaki preference and many restaurants allow you to cook your own adding to a fun night out.
+Once the batter has cooked, the okonomiyaki is topped with a rich brown sauce, mayonnaise and dried bonito flakes.
+Typically each person in the group orders their own okonomiyaki preference and many restaurants allow you to cook your own, which is a fun addition to the meal.

 Teppanyaki brings entertainment to the dinner table.
-As you are seated around the chef and his large grill plate, part of the beauty of teppan is watching the chef skillfully prepare your food right in front of you.
+You're seated around the chef and his large grill plate and watch the chef skillfully prepare your food right in front of you.
+This theatrical demonstration of the chef's culinary skills is part of the beauty of teppan.
 In many of the larger hotels the teppan chefs actually perform amazing stunts, juggling with their razor-sharp knives, catching tiny morsels with chopsticks and generally wowing their audience of diners.